dragondive/plantuml_demo/src/preprocessor/README.md

 The example diagrams shown here are _computed_ by PlantUML, not manually described in puml files.

+> :bulb: **TIP**
+>
+> Some diagrams shown below are too big to be easily readable from the webpage.
+You may
+> use your browser's facility to open them in a new window/tab for better clarity.

 1. **Compute factorial of a number**: uses and draws the recursion!

    This _hacks_ a state diagram to denote the recursive calls and the computed